Tinashe: Artistry

 She said that she writes her songs and is open to writing collaborations with other artists.
-Her writing consists of "things that are relative to me and my life; whether that's relationships I've had or relationships that people I know are in, because I can put myself into other people's mindstates and write from that point of view too".
-She also likes to write about society; "different things that affect me day to day from more of a philosophical standpoint rather than just the obvious stuff."
-Her mixtapes have been more experimental, incorporating elements of traditional R&B, electro-hop and dark pop.
+Her writing draws from personal experiences and those of people around her, as she places herself in others' perspectives.
+She also explores broader societal themes, often approaching them from a "philosophical standpoint".
+Her mixtapes have been more experimental, incorporating elements of traditional R&B, electro-hop, and dark pop.

-Tinashe has stated musicians such as Britney Spears (left) and Christina Aguilera (right) as her influences.
+Tinashe has stated musicians such as American singers Britney Spears (left) and Christina Aguilera (right) as her influences.

-Regarding her musical style, she is "really inspired by R&B, hip-hop, and alternative music".
-In 2016, Tinashe said she feels she does not "fit into any particular genre."
-She later said she considers herself "a pop artist who makes R&B-tinged pop music".
-In the early stages of her career, she was often compared to and considered the successor to Ciara, whom she cites as an inspiration.
-Her style has also been compared to Janet Jackson, Aaliyah, James Blake and Mya.
-Tinashe was inspired by the music her parents would play in the house when she was young.
-She considers Britney Spears, Michael Jackson, Janet Jackson, Sade, Christina Aguilera, James Blake, the xx, and SBTRKT as significant influences on her.
+Regarding her musical style, she draws inspiration from R&B, hip-hop, and alternative music.
+In 2016, Tinashe said she felt she did not "fit into any particular genre".
+She later said she considered herself as "a pop artist" who creates "R&B-tinged pop music".
+Tinashe's style has been compared to various singers, namely Janet Jackson, Aaliyah, James Blake, and Mya.
+Tinashe was inspired by the music that her parents would play in the house when she was young.
+She considered Ciara, Britney Spears, Michael Jackson, Janet Jackson, Sade, Christina Aguilera, James Blake, the xx, and SBTRKT as significant influences on her.

+Aquarius explores several genres, namely alternative R&B, R&B, and pop, while Amethyst focuses on alternative R&B sound.
+Unlike those albums, Nightride features dreamy R&B production, while Tinashe emphasizes fewer pop-oriented hooks and a more experimental approach in Joyride compared to Aquarius and Nightride.
+Songs for You adopts R&B as well as G-funk, 1980s pop, acoustic, drum-and-bass, and trap elements.
+Christmas EP Comfort & Joy incorporates R&B and trap-pop, while 333 features more elements of pop.
+BB/Ang3l, the first part of her trilogy, is an electronic-R&B album, and the second part Quantum Baby is an experimental R&B record.

 Personal life

 Tinashe lives in a house in the Hollywood Hills, where she has a home studio.
 Until 2016, Tinashe resided with her family in La Crescenta, a suburb 20 miles north of Los Angeles.
 She was in a relationship with Australian basketball player Ben Simmons from November 2017 to May 2018.
-In 2020, she said that she is bisexual.
+In 2020, she revealed that she is bisexual.

-She has a black belt in Taekwondo.
+She has had a black belt in Taekwondo since her early teens.
 In June 2020, she attended the George Floyd protests in Los Angeles.